bbbbbbbbly/Awesome-RL-VLA/README.md

 ## 📢 Latest News

-> 🔥 **[November 2025]** Our comprehensive survey paper **"A Survey on Reinforcement Learning of Vision-Language-Action Models for Robotic Manipulation"** is currently under review on arXiv and will be published soon!
-Stay tuned for the official release.
+> 🔥 **[November 2025]** Our comprehensive survey paper **"A Survey on Reinforcement Learning of Vision-Language-Action Models for Robotic Manipulation"** is now available on [TechRxiv](https://doi.org/10.36227/techrxiv.176531955.54563920/v1)!
+Stay tuned for future updates.
 >
 > 📄 **[Available Now]** You can read our survey paper: **[A Survey on Reinforcement Learning of Vision-Language-Action Models for Robotic Manipulation](./A_Survey_on_Reinforcement_Learning_of_Vision-Language-Action_Models_for_Robotic_Manipulation.pdf)** 📚